spikenail/spikenail/README.md

 #### allow

-Each rule must have `allow` property defined. `allow` is boolean value that indicates if rule allows something or disallows.
+Each rule must have the `allow` property defined. `allow` is a boolean value that indicates if a rule allows something or disallows.

 Example: